Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Like xdvi, GSview can be set to watch the PostScript file and automatically update the display any time the file is changed, without you having to click on the window.

 C.4.3 Previewing with PDF

-The Portable Document Format (PDF) is a derivative of PostScript.
+The PDF is a derivative of PostScript.
 Whereas PostScript is a real programming language in itself, PDF is in effect the result of processing a document through PostScript: it’s a binary file format, extremely compact, and well-supported on all platforms.

 If your system is configured to generate PDF files direct instead of DVI files, just open the .pdf file using any PDF viewer by typing the name of the viewer followed by the name of your document (without the filetype extension).

 Adobe’s Acrobat Reader cannot automatically update its display in the way that xdvi and GSview can, when you reprocess your document.
 You have to close the display with Ctrl--W and reload the file with Alt--F1.
 If you are using it direct from within your editor instead, this closing and opening should be done for you.